johnymariah/Social-Media-Analytics/README.md

 # Social Media Analytics

-An end-to-end analytics project in Databricks analyzing my own public social media accounts (YouTube, Instagram, TikTok) to explore trends, build dashboards, and leverage AI for insights.
+This is an ongoing end-to-end analytics project in Databricks analyzing my own public social media accounts (YouTube, Instagram, TikTok) to explore trends, build dashboards, and leverage AI for insights.

 ## 🚀 Project Overview